vishnux/Evaluating-NBA-players/Readme.md

 The reason so many different classification methods are being used is that we are unsure which method will be the most appropriate for our data.
 Consequently, we will compare and contrast the best methods and results.

-Once this process is complete, we will complete a similar process to classify players positions based on in-game statistical categories:
+Once this process is complete, we will complete a similar process to classify players' positions based on in-game statistical categories:

 * Logistic Regression Analysis
 * Polynomial Regression Analysis